 13. Patton (1970)

-As one of the greatest warriors in the history on the United States military, General George S. Patton did as he pleased often defying his superiors orders.
-He was brilliant and possibly a little man believing he has reincarnated, having been a gladiator in the Roman Empire.
-George C. Scott is magnificent as Patton, one of the screens greatest performances and refused the Oscar he won for Best Actor.
-That iconic image that opens the film, Scott dwarfed by a massive flag, once seen can never be forgotten.
+As one of the greatest warriors in the history of the United States military, General George S. Patton did as he pleased often defying his superiors’ orders.
+George C. Scott is magnificent as Patton, one of the screen’s greatest performances and refused the Oscar he won for Best Actor.
+That iconic image that opens the film — Scott dwarfed by a massive flag — once seen can never be forgotten.

 Read More: Best Horror Movies of All Time